 5 Mistakes Sellers Should Avoid

-Ved Prakash Asthana, 51, bought a 2BHK flat in Delhi back in 1990, but as the size of his family grew, the house couldn’t accommodate all the family members.
+Ved Prakash Asthana, 51, bought a 2BHK flat in Delhi but as the size of his family grew, the house couldn't accommodate all the family members.
 When Asthana decided to sell the house and buy a bigger unit in the suburbs, he thought it would be much easier being a seller than being at the other end of the spectrum.
 However, the way things unfolded, he soon realised it's much tougher being a seller.
 Despite two years of consistent efforts, he has not been able to sell his property.

 There are many like Asthana whose wait endlessly to find the right buyer.
 And, the root cause is the many mistakes that sellers often make.

 Here are five signs that mean you will have to wait for long before you are able to sell your property: